Tesonet: Mediatech

 Founded in 2019, Mediatech aims to provide reliable, science-based information via such media channels as Cybernews and Healthnews.
 As of 2024, it owned a total of 8 media projects, employing 250 people and collaborating with around 200 freelance writers.
 Mediatech is also developing a number of online safety tools like Data Leak Checker and Ransomlooker.

 CyberCare

 Established in 2021, CyberCare is providing customer support for Tesonet portfolio products and developing AI solutions for customer care.

 nexos.ai

-Founded in 2024 by Okmanas and Sabaliauskas, nexos.ai is developing an AI orchestration platform for enterprises, aiming to help them efficiently deploy, manage, and scale AI models through a single interface.
-In 2025, the company raised $8 million in funding.
+Founded in 2024 by Okmanas and Sabaliauskas, nexos.ai is an artificial intelligence (AI) platform that specializes in AI Agents. nexos.ai was described as a platform for enterprises that takes AI projects from pilot to production.
+The company was announced publicly on January 15, 2025, and launched its product to the general public in May 2025.
+In 2025, the company raised €38 million in funding, co-led by Index Ventures and Evantic Capital (founded by former Sequoia partner Matt Miller), with additional participation from Creandum and Dig Ventures.
+TechCrunch named nexos.ai as one of the 60 most promising AI startups in 2025.

 Investments

 Hostinger

 Hostinger is a web hosting company founded in Lithuania in 2004 as Hosting Media.
 Its services are divided into five categories: shared hosting, cloud hosting, VPS hosting, managed WordPress hosting, and email hosting.
 As of 2024, the company had over 3 million clients, 900 employees, and 11 data centres in Asia, Europe, and North and South America, managing around 5 million domains.